Premier League final day: What's still left to play for on Sunday?

 With West Ham in the semi-finals of the Europa Conference League and unable to finish in the European places in the Premier League, it is possible that eight English teams could take part next season.

-For Brentford to finish seventh, they have to beat City and hope that Villa don't win against Brighton or Tottenham don't win at Leeds.
+For Brentford to finish seventh, they have to beat City and hope that Villa don't win against Brighton and Tottenham don't win at Leeds.

-Tottenham will finish above Villa if they better Villa's result, as the two teams are currently level on goal difference.
+Tottenham will finish above Villa if they beat Leeds and Unai Emery's side are held to a draw or lose against Brighton.

 West Ham will earn a place in next season's Europa League group stage should they beat Fiorentina in Prague on June 7.